Isotonic Layer: A Unified Framework for Recommendation Calibration and Debiasing: Isotonic Layer Architecture Overview

 \subsection{Global Structure vs.\ Local Parametrization}

-Unlike standard multi-layer perceptrons, whose parameters operate locally and independently, the Isotonic Layer imposes a global structural constraint.
-Because the activation at input $x$ accumulates contributions from all preceding buckets, the output depends jointly on the entire prefix of the weight embedding.
-This induces strong spatial coupling across segments.
+Unlike MLPs whose parameters act locally, the Isotonic Layer imposes a global structural constraint: the output at $x$ depends on the cumulative prefix of all preceding bucket weights, inducing spatial coupling across segments.
+This acts as an implicit regularizer—preventing local overfitting or monotonicity violations even under data sparsity—while retaining high expressive capacity through fine-grained bucketization.

-As a result, the model cannot arbitrarily modify the function shape in isolated regions, even under data sparsity.
-This global dependency acts as an implicit regularizer, preventing local overfitting or monotonicity violations while retaining high expressive capacity through fine-grained bucketization.
-Empirically, this property allows the Isotonic Layer to generalize reliably in regions with limited observations, a common challenge in large-scale recommendation systems.